gnprice/toml-cli/README.md

 Use `--write` to actually write the new version back to the file, or `--print` to print it to stdout instead.

-The current default, for legacy reasons, is `--print`.
+For legacy reasons, there is no default; either `--write` or `--print` is required.
 A future version will change the default to `--write`.

 USAGE:
     toml set [FLAGS] <path> <query> <value-str>

 FLAGS:
     -h, --help       Prints help information
-        --print      (default) Print the new version instead of editing the file -V, --version    Prints version information
+        --print      Print the new version instead of editing the file -V, --version    Prints version information
         --write      Write the new version back to the file instead of printing it